mui/material-ui/docs/src/pages/components/snackbars/snackbars.md

 # Snackbars

-<p class="description">Snackbars provide brief messages about app processes through a message - typically at the bottom of the screen</p>
+<p class="description">Snackbars provide brief messages about app processes - typically at the bottom of the screen.</p>

 [Snackbars](https://material.io/design/components/snackbars.html) inform users of a process that an app has performed or will perform.
 They appear temporarily, towards the bottom of the screen.
 They shouldn’t interrupt the user experience, and they don’t require user input to disappear.